Cautious outlook, outflows take shine off Man Group's march to record assets

 "Whilst we have a reasonable pipeline of sales ... recent market volatility reminds us of the uncertain macro (economic) environment in which we operate and its potential impact on demand for our products."

-Its shares initially rose in a wider financial sector rally after UK national elections delivered a majority to the right-of-centre Conservatives, but were down 2 percent by 1250 London time.
+Its shares initially rose in a wider financial sector rally after UK national elections delivered a majority to the right-of-centre Conservatives, but were down 2 percent by 1150 GMT.

 Hedge funds globally are under pressure to show consistent performance and manage volatility, most recently due to a bond market selloff that has led to losses for some strategies.